24f2001532/24f2001532/README.md

-- 👋 Hi, I’m sachin Tiwari
+Hi, I’m sachin Tiwari
-- 👀 I’m interested in ...anyting that needs to be done.
-- 🌱 I’m currently learning DSA, DBMS, Modern App Dev and BDM
-- 📫 email - 49sachintiwari@gmail.com
+interested in ...anyting that needs to be done. currently learning DSA, DBMS, Modern App Dev and BDM email - 49sachintiwari@gmail.com
-- ⚡ Fun fact: Any fact can be funny.